MS Christiaan Huygens: Service as a troopship

 After the Netherlands had been occupied by Germany in 1940, Huygens port of registry was changed to Batavia.
 She was placed under the management of the Orient Line and served as a troopship.
 Carrying 1,290 troops, Christiaan Huygens sailed from Fremantle, Western Australia on 22 September with Convoy US 5, arriving at Suez, Egypt on 12 October.
 She sailed from Suez on 28 October 1940 as a member of Convoy SW 2A, which dispersed off Aden on 1 November.
 Her destination was Bombay, India.
-Christiaan Huygens departed from Bombay on 12 November with Convoy BN 8A, which arrived at Suez on 23 November.
+Christiaan Huygens left Bombay on 12 November with Convoy BN 8A, which arrived at Suez on 23 November.
 She then joined Convoy BN 9A, which sailed on 30 November and dispersed off her destination of Aden on 5 December.

-Christiaan Huygens then sailed to Colombo, Ceylon, from where she departed on 16 January 1941 with Convoy US 8, which arrived at Suez on 28 January.
-She departed on 17 February as a member of Convoy BSF 2, which dispersed at sea on 22 February.
-On 5 April, she joined Convoy SL 70, which had departed from Freetown, Sierra Leone on 29 March.
+Christiaan Huygens then sailed to Colombo, Ceylon, from where she left on 16 January 1941 with Convoy US 8, which arrived at Suez on 28 January.
+She left on 17 February as a member of Convoy BSF 2, which dispersed at sea on 22 February.
+On 5 April, she joined Convoy SL 70, which had left Freetown, Sierra Leone on 29 March.
 At the time, she was carrying maize and personnel.
 She detached from the convoy on 20 April.
 Christiaan Huygens later reached the River Clyde, United Kingdom.
 Carrying 1,592 troops, she sailed from the Clyde on 22 May 1941 as a member of Convoy WS 8B.
 The convoy arrived at Freetown on 4 June.
-She sailed 20 June and joined Convoy WS 9A, which had departed from Oversay, Renfrewshire, United Kingdom on 3 June.
+She sailed 20 June and joined Convoy WS 9A, which had left Oversay, Renfrewshire, United Kingdom on 3 June.
 She left the convoy at Durban, South Africa.
-Her movements are unknown until 13 November 1941, when she departed from Halifax, Nova Scotia, Canada as a member of Convoy TC 15, which arrived at the Clyde on 21 November.
+Her movements are unknown until 13 November 1941, when she left Halifax, Nova Scotia, Canada as a member of Convoy TC 15, which arrived at the Clyde on 21 November.